Linking and tagging information

 The visitorId

-provided by Fingerprint Pro is especially useful when combined with information you already know about your users, for example, account IDs, order IDs, etc. You can follow user actions, track logged-in devices, and recognize malicious behavior.
+provided by Fingerprint Identification is especially useful when combined with information you already know about your users, for example, account IDs, order IDs, etc. You can follow user actions, track logged-in devices, and recognize malicious behavior.

 Use case | Description |